-Weimar Institute is committed to providing equal education and employment opportunities to all qualified persons of any race, sex, color, nationality, or ethnic origin in administration of its educational, admissions, and loan policies, or other Institute-administered programs.
-Weimar Institute is approved with the Bureau of Private Postsecondary Education and is authorized by the State of California to grant four-year degrees.
 Weimar Institute is a private institution approved to operate by the State of California Bureau for Private Postsecondary Education.
 Approved means we have met certain minimum standards imposed by the state for registered schools on the basis of our written application to the state.
-Approval does not mean we have met all of the more extensive standards required by the state and that the state has verified the information we submitted with our registration form (see sections entitled Transferability of Credits on page 60 and Credits & Accreditation on page 62).
+Approval does not mean we have met all of the more extensive standards required by the state and that the state has verified the information we submitted with our registration form (see sections entitled Transferability of Credits on page 63 and Credits & Accreditation on page 66).
 Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education at 2535 Capitol Oaks Drive, Suite 400, Sacramento, CA 95833, www.bppe.ca.gov, toll free: (888) 370-7589, fax (916) 263-1897.